-The Email Savant Series: Tips for Creating Sticky Email Content
+The Email Savant Series: Creating Sticky Email Content

 Written by Mark Vogel